About Us | Our Boys | Our Girls | Puppies | Available | Past Puppies | Hopefuls | Photo Gallery | Photo Gallery II

 4. Do you guarantee your puppies?

 A: My pups are sold with a 72-hour health guarantee to give the buyer time to take the pup to the vet.
 If the vet finds a problem, the buyer can return the pup with a letter from the vet, for a full refund.
-Additionally, I guarantee the puppy for the first 3 years against genetic defects that result in; the puppy being unsuitable as a pet; the puppy’s death or required euthanasia.
+Additionally, I guarantee the puppy for the first year against genetic defects that result in; the puppy being unsuitable as a pet; the puppy’s death or required euthanasia.

 5. What makes a puppy pet quality?